lpcprog#

 data (

-) – Data to send- Raises:
+bytes) – Data to send to the device- Raises:

 SPSDKError – When sending the data fails